Rhine delta (Lake Constance): Fauna

 The variety of birds inhabiting the nature park contributes significantly to this ecological importance.
 To date, well over 300 bird species have been observed which makes the Rhine delta nature park popular among ornithologists and bird watchers.
 Shallow water and silt areas are important resting and breeding places as well as food spots for water birds and waders.
 Numerous rare and endangered species breed in the about 2,000 hectares of wet meadows, reed beds and riparian forests.

 The Rhine delta is an ideal habitat for many amphibians, too.
 So far, nine species and a hybrid form (the edible frog) have been identified in this area.
 The large populations of water frogs are remarkable.
 European tree frogs and crested newts are also found locally in considerable numbers.
 Moreover, five native reptile species live in the area.
 In 2006, the wall lizard was first detected at the mouth of the Rhine.
 The wall lizard is a heat-loving lizard species with a distribution focus in the Mediterranean.
-They likely to have settled in Vorarlberg after having been exposed.
+It is likely to have settled in Vorarlberg after having been exposed by humans.

 Although primarily known for its bird life, the Rhine delta is also an important habitat for mammals, especially for small mammals.
 The crowned shrew and the greater white-toothed shrew, among others, are found in the area and are restricted to the Alpine Rhine valley in Austria.
 So far, four bat species have been reliably detected.
 The beaver was eradicated in Vorarlberg in 1686 due to its fur and usage as a fasting meal.
 In 2006, beaver traces were discovered at the Old Rhine for the first time in over 300 years.
 In the meantime, the beaver has spread further and has already populated several bodies of water in the Rhine valley.